 Carbon offset projects

-Only five percent of the population in rural Madagascar have access to drinking water - the others get their water from open, hand-dug and mostly shallow wells.
-This water is often contaminated and diarrhoea becomes a deadly disease, which is also responsible for the high infant mortality rate.
-Boiling the water helps against this.
-Most people here can only do this on an open fire, which causes other, respiratory health risks.
+Only five percent of the population in rural Madagascar have access to drinking water, others obtain their water from open, hand-dug and mostly shallow wells.
+This water is often contaminated and causes diarrhoea, a deadly disease responsible for Madagascar’s high infant mortality rate.
+Boiling water can help against this, however most people can only do this on an open fire, which causes other, respiratory health risks.

-For this climate protection project, a simple and inexpensive water supply with solar pumps was set up.
+For this climate protection project, a simple and inexpensive water supply using solar pumps was set up.
 Water from real and deep drilled wells is pumped into high water reservoirs.
-This water is then used to feed public wells, sanitary facilities and also the irrigation of fields.
-The project has already targeted 5 villages, connecting 6,500 inhabitants are connected to this water supply.
+This water is then used to feed public wells, sanitary facilities and the irrigation of fields.
+The project has already targeted 5 villages, connecting 6,500 inhabitants to this water supply.

-In this way, the project saves the CO2 emissions that inevitably occur during boiling.
+The project saves CO2 emissions that would otherwise occur when boiling the water.
 Above all, however, it prevents diseases that have long been conquered elsewhere in the world - and it enables farmers to cultivate their fields, feed their livestock and feed themselves and their families.
 The project therefore has a wide array of social and economic benefits as well.